wwt17/meta-learning-word/README.md

 `data_processing.py` processes the preprocessed .txt dataset above and generates the dataset for training, validation, and test.
 Its argument `--dataset ${DATA_PATH}` is the path to the directory containing the preprocessed dataset.
 Its argument `--word_use_data_dir ${WORD_USE_DATA_DIR}` is the directory containing the generated dataset, which will have path `${WORD_USE_DATA_DIR}/${DATA_PATH}/word` (`${DATASET_DIR}`). `${WORD_USE_DATA_DIR}` defaults to `word_use_data`.

+Note `data_processing.py` will use SpaCy `en_core_web_trf` model to produce POS tags for the whole preprocessed dataset and cache them in a file.
+This may take a long time, so you may run the model on GPU by setting `use_gpu_for_spacy_model = True` in the code.
+However, doing so will [change the locale due to a bug of CUDA](https://github.com/explosion/spaCy/issues/11909), so you will have to set back `use_gpu_for_spacy_model = False` after you obtain the cache and retry.

 #### CHILDES

 ```bash